 2. Daily Exercise-Maintain Health

-This one is easy for me, as I have been practicing health and self care for 21 years.
+This one is easy for me, as I have been practicing health and self care for 25 years.
 However, it is important that I keep this on the list, as I also get to look at the multiple ways I maintain health.
-Good food from local suppliers, great sleep, great company and emotional support, plenty of exercise that makes me feel good and happy, keeping my weight at its right place..these are some of the components of great health.
+Good food from local suppliers, great sleep, great company and emotional support, plenty of exercise that makes me feel good and happy, keeping my weight at its right place, dining in venues that are passionate about good food..these are some of the components of great health.
 I feel vital, alive, energised.

 3. Spend less than I earn.
 Spend only cash for personal items